What Is No Code? Understanding The Other Big Trend In Software Development

 This pricing structure tends to be reasonably affordable, especially for larger organizations.

-This being said, most of no code app builders will offer a free plan that allows you to try the tool, but the options you have access to might be limited.
+This being said, most no code app builders will offer a free plan that allows you to try the tool, but the options you have access to might be limited.
 A free plan might for example constrain you to a limited number of seats.

 Examples of No-Code Platforms